mrazjava/booklink/README.md

 it possible to run a sandbox db at the same time as development db.
 Running dev db and sandbox db at the same time allows to compute schema differences and all other kinds of useful troubleshooting.

-Sandbox is based on [docker compose](https://docs.docker.com/compose/) so everything that sandbox does, can be done
-with docker directly at a cost of less automation.
-See the docker-compose [section](https://github.com/mrazjava/booklink#docker-compose3) if you prefer to work that way.
+Sandbox is based on [docker compose](https://docs.docker.com/compose/) so everything that sandbox does, can be done with docker directly at a cost of less automation.
+See docker-compose [section](https://github.com/mrazjava/booklink#docker-compose3) if you prefer to work that way.

 As sandbox always attempts to pull from dockerhub every time, it may leave previously overridden image in the dangling